cowboyai/cim-start/doc/comms.md

 We can send a million messages a second if they remain small.

 git does the same thing with large files through the LFS Plugin.

 Large files can slow down versioning, tremendously.
 If you use the LFS Plugin, and you commit a large file git will pull it out of the commit and put the file into an Object Store then replace the file in the commit with a pointer to the Object in the Object Store.

 We are doing the exact same thing for Messages.
 The Integrity of the DomainContent is preserved in the Object Store.
 Object Stores are distributed throughout a CIM and can load balance and optimize themselves.

 Imagine adding a playlist of a thousand Music files you use for promotional materials.

 If you want to persist the music along with the playlist, you can absolutely do that, but we wouldn't want the Events to reflect the entire music file 10 or 12 times as it travels around the system.
 Instead, the Music is saved to a CID, and the CID is then the Content of the Message and we know that to get the Music, we retrieve the CID.

 This will also apply to anything like Documents we don't trust that need virus scans, etc.

 This is the entire beauty of Comms.
 I have Messaging to any functionality my Domain can provide and it is shared securely throughout the platform, no matter where it lives.
 This is so much easier than even setting up a "home lab".
-Hardware become just some way to run functionality and I can send it around without thinking about where it lives and how to connect to it.
+Hardware becomes just some way to run functionality and I can send it around without thinking about where it lives and how to connect to it.

 Now compare this to something like Docker and a Web App.
 Sure, I can do a lot of this wrapped in a Docker container, then I have to deal with the File System, sharing Data, opening ports and a whole lots of other things I really don't care about in day-to-day usage of my information.